 Importance of Interview Transcription

-Interviews with witnesses to the historic events preserve memories and create exclusive artifacts.
-They represent first hand accounts rather than after the fact reporting from secondary sources.
+Interviews with witnesses to historic events preserve memories and create exclusive artifacts.
+They represent first-hand accounts rather than after-the-fact reporting from secondary sources.
 Media outlets are particularly interested in going through the interviews to extract quotes to enhance news stories.
 But since journalists spend the majority of their time researching and writing, they must hire a professional transcription company to transcribe the interview into text.

-The main benefit of hiring professional transcription company for their interview transcription services is that it can save plenty of time.
-Transcription requires careful and objective listening with minimal editorial judgement and this task can take much longer time than taken for the recording.
+The main benefit of hiring a professional transcription company for their interview transcription services is that it can save plenty of time.
+Transcription requires careful and objective listening with minimal editorial judgment and this task can take much longer time than taken for the recording.

 Get Quality Transcripts With A 99% Accuracy Guarantee.